jannis-baum/bachelor-thesis/thesis/chapters/3-annotation-server.md

 is widely known for its efficiency, scalability and full support of TypeScript [@noauthor_nestjs_2022] - the programming language the majority of PharMe's backend is built with.
-For storage of data, the Annotation Server relies on the reliable and perfomant relational database PostgreSQL [@noauthor_postgresql_2022] and the object relational mapping TypeORM to integrate PostgreSQL into the NestJS application.
+For storage of data, the Annotation Server relies on the reliable and performant relational database PostgreSQL [@noauthor_postgresql_2022] and the object relational mapping TypeORM to integrate PostgreSQL into the NestJS application.